SimonTett/OptClim_UKESM/README.md

 Software to support UKESM1.1 data processing
 You need:
 1) post_process/comp_sim_obs_UKESM1_1.py (wrapped by simobs_wrapper_UKESM1_1.sh)
-   It expects to either run in the directory with netcdf files or to be given the directory.
+   It expects to either run in the directory with PP files or to be given the directory.
 See its documentation.
 2) configs/UKESM_1_1_opt.json -- config file
-3) Set up the environment var OPT_UKESM to point to the root dir for the UKESM stuff!
+3) Set up the environment var OPT_ST_UKESM to point to the root dir for the UKESM stuff!
+See setup or setup_archer2

-To test put your self in OPT_UKESM and do:
+To test put your self in OPT_ST_UKESM and do:

 ./post_process/comp_sim_obs_UKESM1_1.py configs/configs/UKESM_1_1_opt.json  -d <PATH_TO_PP_DATA)